 Additionally, reclaimed water was used in lieu of potable water in a process at the wastewater treatment plant.
-The reclaimed water facility produced 301,112 gallons per day (gpd) on average in 2018.
+The reclaimed water facility produced 121,760,177 gallons or 333,591 gallons per day (gpd) on average in 2019.

-Several building projects currently under construction also use reclaimed water.
 The Tech Park's Innovation Partnership Building and Engineering Science Building use reclaimed water for toilet flushing and meeting their cooling needs.
 By substituting processed wastewater for drinking water for these uses, the University expects to save at least 44,000 gpd of potable water during the cooling season.